o-jasper/pp-rep/readme.md

 # Per-participant Reputation system approach for Ethereum

 This project is to help figure out per-participant reputation systems.
-I.e. each participant has its own opinion about what the reputation of other nodes should be.
+I.e. each participant indicates its own opinion about what the reputation of other nodes should be, and gets implied reputations from it.

-Each participant indicates its opinion about the other participants.
+It should be possible to 'prove' to a contract that there is reputation from one to another.

-A contract has to be able to prove to other contracts that it has such and such reputation.
+This is essentially pathfinding through opinions of the participants, though it is a superset, because different paths are complementary.
+This pathfinding is done client-side and the paths are put in the message for checking.